joshtynjala/actionscript-3.0-developers-guide/client-system-interaction/working-with-air-native-windows/basics-of-native-windows-in-air.md

   are forwarded to the underlying native window object.

-- The Flex framework mx:WindowedApplication and mx:Window classes provide a Flex “wrapper” for the NativeWindow class.
+- The Flex framework mx:WindowedApplication and mx:Window classes provide a Flex "wrapper" for the NativeWindow class.
 The WindowedApplication component replaces the Application component when you create an AIR application with Flex and must always be used as the initial window in your Flex application.